Restream/reindexer/fulltext.md

 ## LIKE

 For simple search in text can be used operator `LIKE`.
-It search strings which match a pattern.
+It searches strings which match a pattern.
 In the pattern `_` means any char and `%` means any sequence of chars.

 ```
     In Go: